xie-yuzho/NCBI-Searcher/README.md

 - Supports batching, field-based output splitting, and verbose mode
 - Credential cycling to distribute requests across multiple API keys to optimize rate limits
 - Search Query can support Regular Expressions for more specific and advanced database searching.
+- GUI Version to build queries if you are not familiar with the syntax.

 Search queries are based from NCBI's e-utilities or PubMed syntax (AND, NOT, OR).
 E.g:
 `Human papillomavirus AND (E6[Title] OR E7[Title]) NOT partial[Title] -v -o HPVRecords.txt -s strain`